-Medical Necessity: A determination that a specific service is medically (clinically) appropriate, necessary to meet needs, consistent with the person's diagnosis, symptomatology, and functional impairments, is the most cost-effective option in the least restrictive environment and is consistent with clinical standards of care.
+Medical Necessity: A determination, by appropriately credentialed practitioner, that a specific service is medically (clinically) appropriate, necessary to meet needs, consistent with the person's diagnosis, symptomatology, and functional impairments, is the most cost-effective option in the least restrictive environment and is consistent with clinical standards of care.

-Network Provider: Any provider that receives Medicaid funding directly or indirectly to order, refer, or render covered services as a result of the state's contract with the NMRE, its member CMHSPs, and the Substance Use Disorder provider panel.
+Network Provider: Any provider, group of providers, or entity that has a provider agreement with the NMRE or its CMHSPs, and receives Medicaid funding directly or indirectly to order, refer, or render covered services as a result of the NMRE's Specialty Supports and Services Contract with the State.

-Northern Michigan Regional Entity (NMRE): The PIHP for Region 2, the 21-counties located in Michigan's northern lower peninsula.
+Northern Michigan Regional Entity (NMRE): The Prepaid Inpatient Health Plan (PIHP) for Region 2, the 21-counties located in Michigan's northern lower peninsula.

-Northern Michigan Regional Entity Leadership (NMRE) Committee: A committee comprised of key, senior NMRE staff.
+Northern Michigan Regional Entity (NMRE) Internal Operations Committee: A committee comprised of key, senior NMRE staff.